Dr. A. Loskotova-Novoma, M. D.

-The purpose of this paper is to support our objective argument that acupuncture can positively influence the immune system.
-The application of acupuncture in practice testifies of its stimulative effect on the immune system The authors are hereby attempting to prove the objective capacity of this effect, even in laboratory conditions.
-Patients with documented immunity disorder were subjected to the following laboratory procedures, in particular:
+The purpose of this poster support our objective argument that acupuncture can positively influence the immune system.
+The application of acupuncture in practice testifies of its stimulative effect on the immune system.
+The authors are hereby attempting to prove the objective capacity of this effect, even in laboratory conditions.
+Patients with documented immunity disorder were subjected to the following laboratory procedures, in part icular:

 2) acupuncture plus antioxidiancies